 In April 2016, the IASB published clarifications to IFRS 15.
 The amendments to IFRS 15 do not change the underlying principles of the Standard, but clarify how those principles should be applied.
 The amendments clarify how to identify a performance obligation in a contract, how to determine whether a company is a principal or an agent and how to determine whether the revenue from granting a license should be recognized at a point in time or over time.
-The company will examine the impact of the above to its financial statements..
-The above have been adopted by the European Union with effective date of 01/01/2018.
+The amendments affect the consolidated/ separate Financial Statements